mybasementcloud/bash_4_Check_Point_scripts/scripts/README.md

 - MDM - Multi-Domain Management Server systems
 - MGMT - Common Security Management scripts
 - Patch_HotFix - scripts that fix things
-- Session_Cleanup - Example of how to execute a session clean-up script to remove dead, zerolock sessions that might accumulate in API enabled R8X management systems, with version 2018-11-21-1055CST using API script template so full access to CLI configuration of mgmt_cli authentication and access parameters run with --help to get CLI help; MDM specific scripts were removed, so use the -d <domain> parameter to identify the domain.
+- Session_Cleanup - Example of how to execute a session clean-up script to remove dead, zerolock sessions that might accumulate in API enabled R8X management systems, with version 2018-11-21-1055CST using API script template so full access to CLI configuration of mgmt_cli authentication and access parameters run with --help to get CLI help; MDM specific scripts were removed, so use the -d ${domain} parameter to identify the domain.
 - SmartEvent - SmartEvent related scripts for common operations, e.g. backup SmartEvent index and database files
 - SMS - Security Management Server systems
 - SMS.migrate_backup - Security Management Server scripts specific to migrate and migrate server operations